Requirements of the Clery Act

 - Provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees

 - Ensure certain basic rights for victims of sexual assault, dating violence, domestic violence, and stalking

 - Publish an annual security report (Clery Report) that includes crime statistics and security policies

 Clery Act compliance is monitored by the U.S. Department of Education and includes stiff penalties for those found to be in violation of the law.
-Violators can be fined up to $35,000 per violation.
+Violators can be fined upwards of $57,317 per violation.
 Along with monetary penalties, the Department of Education can suspend institutions from participating in federal financial aid programs.

 The Clery report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased or controlled by Kansas State University.
 The data covers a 12-month period— Jan.
 1 through Dec.
 31 — for each year listed.

 The Clery report includes four distinct categories of crime, including: